turingschool/frontend-mod-1-prework/section1/relection.md

 '2' > '1'
 ```

-- Number - includes all **number, decimals, negatives**.
-No fractions or commas.
+- Number - includes all **number, decimals, negatives, and fractions(not technically, but it works)**.
+No commas.

 - String - consists of **letters, numbers, and other characters in QUOTES (emojis too).**